-To fill these (small) blanks, your application needs to subclass the
+To fill these (small) blanks, your application needs to extend the Kernel class

-directory.
-This class uses the name of the environment - which is passed to
+This class uses the name of the environment - which is passed to the Kernel's

 method and is available via

-to decide which bundles to create.
+to decide which bundles to enable.
 The logic for that is in

-You are, of course, free to create your own, alternative or additional
+You are free to create your own, alternative or additional

 The name and location of the